nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 For the train and val sets, the evaluation can be performed by the user on their local machine.
 For the test set, the user needs to zip the results folder and submit it to the official evaluation server.

-Note that the lidar segmentation classes may differ from the general nuScenes classes, as detailed below.
+Note that the lidar segmentation classes differ from the general nuScenes classes, as detailed below.

 ## Classes
 The nuScenes-lidarseg dataset comes with annotations for 32 classes ([details](https://www.nuscenes.org/data-annotation)).